solidjs/solid-docs-legacy/langs/en/api.md

 Solid's overall approach to reactivity is to wrap any reactive computation in a function, and rerun that function when its dependencies update.
-The Solid JSX compiler also wraps every JSX expression (code in braces) with a function, so they automatically update (and trigger corresponding DOM updates) when their dependencies change.
+The Solid JSX compiler also wraps most JSX expressions (code in braces) with a function, so they automatically update (and trigger corresponding DOM updates) when their dependencies change.
-More precisely, automatic rerunning of a function happens whenever the function gets called in a *tracking scope*, such as a JSX expression or most `create...` API calls (`createEffect`, `createMemo`, etc.).
+More precisely, automatic rerunning of a function happens whenever the function gets called in a *tracking scope*, such as a JSX expression or API calls that build "computations" (`createEffect`, `createMemo`, etc.).
 By default, the dependencies of a function get tracked automatically when they're called in a tracking scope, by detecting when the function reads reactive state (e.g., via a Signal getter or Store attribute).
 As a result, you generally don't need to worry about dependencies yourselves.
 (But if automatic dependency tracking ever doesn't produce the results you want, you can also [override dependency tracking](#reactive-utilities).)
-This approach makes reactivity composable: calling one function within another function generally causes the calling function to inherit the dependencies of the called function.
+This approach makes reactivity *composable*: calling one function within another function generally causes the calling function to inherit the dependencies of the called function.

 ## `createSignal`